Top

 Coverage can lapse if premiums are not paid within the applicable grace period

-Because premiums can become substantial later in life, some veterans reduce coverage amounts or experience payment difficulties.
+As premiums increase later in life, some veterans reduce coverage or experience payment difficulties, which can lead to disputes if coverage lapses are later asserted.

 Does VGLI Ever Expire